Courses within FiH

 Mandatory and elective courses

 Doctoral students are automatically admitted to the first courses in semester 1.
-The first course starts on September 13th, 2021.
 For the second courses, doctoral students need to apply the previous semester (see course catalog).
 However, doctoral students in the Research School have priority for courses within PUF-V.

 5294 - Health Science and Implementation: Conceptual Foundations, 2 credits